Fr\'echet Means in Infinite Dimensions: Weak Convergence

 Third is the setting of metric spaces whose curvature (in the sense of Alexandrov) is everywhere non-positive.
 Such spaces have been an important element of non-Euclidean statistics since \cite{SturmNPC}, and examples include Hilbert spaces, complete simply-connected Riemannian manifolds of non-positive sectional curvature, metric trees, the so-called \textit{Billera-Holmes-Vogtmann (BHV) treespace} studied in computational phylogenetics, and more \cite{SturmNPC, BacakOptimization, BHV}.

-\begin{example}[Hadamard space] Suppose $(X,d)$ is a geodesic metric space with the property that all geodesic triangles are ``at least as thin as'' the corresponding geodesic triangles in the Euclidean plane; such spaces are called \textit{Hadamard spaces}, \textit{non-positively curved (NPC) spaces}, or \textit{CAT(0) spaces}.
-(Note that we do not require $(X,d)$ to be complete, although this is required by some authors.)
+\begin{example}[Hadamard space] Suppose $(X,d)$ is a (complete) geodesic metric space with the property that all geodesic triangles are ``at least as thin as'' the corresponding geodesic triangles in the Euclidean plane; such spaces are called \textit{Hadamard spaces}, \textit{non-positively curved (NPC) spaces}, or \textit{CAT(0) spaces}.
 In particular, we emphasize that $(X,d)$ is not assumed to be locally compact.

 The notion of weak convergence in Hadamard spaces is usually attributed to Jost in \cite[Definition~2.7]{JostWeak}, but it is known to be closely related to earlier work on metric fixed-point theory \cite{KirkPanyanak, Lim}; see \cite[Proposition~3.1.3]{BacakOptimization}.
 We define it as follows: Let us say that $\{x_n\}_{n\in\N}$ and $x$ in $X$ satisfies $x_n\to x$ in $w$ if for every geodesic ray $\gamma$ emanating from $x$, we have $p_{\gamma}(x_n)\to p_{\gamma}(x)$ as $n\to\infty$, where $p_{\gamma}:X\to\gamma$ denotes the metric projection onto $\gamma$.